rocketinsights/terraform-blog-default-tags/README.md

 For the full Terraform code, please visit the Rocket Insights [Github repo](https://github.com/rocketinsights/terraform-blog-default-tags/tree/main).

+For prettier formatting, please visit the Rocket Insights [blog](best-practices-for-terraform-aws-tags).

 ### Basic Usage

 The default tags are defined in the AWS provider section.
 It will automatically be applied